 Recovery groups such as 12 Step fellowships and SMART Recovery can help you deal with almost all aspects of recovery.
 Going to meetings, getting a sponsor/mentor and working a programme of recovery are all great activities to do in the fourth stage of the five stages of addiction recovery.

 Everyone who has been through addiction should go to counselling.
-While recovery support groups programmes are great, there are some aspects of recovery, like trauma, that are not usually covered within these groups.
+While recovery support group programmes are great, there are some aspects of recovery, like trauma, that is not usually covered within these groups.
 Past, unresolved issues need addressing so that you can have a happy life in recovery.
 Some people only choose to go to counselling during rehab, while others decide to get counselling for much more extended periods.